 Unquenchable Sweet Tooth - Grass Jelly Mesona chinensis (仙草/涼粉)

-Grass jelly, or leaf jelly or herb jelly, is a jelly-like dessert, popular in Asia.
-Traditionally, Asian boil leaves and stalks from a plant named Mesona Chinensis with a small amount of starch or rice flour to make grass jelly.
+Grass jelly, leaf jelly, or herb jelly, is a popular dessert in Asia.
+Traditionally, Asians boil leaves and stalks from a plant named Mesona Chinensis with a small amount of starch, rice, or flour to make grass jelly.
 After cooling down, the liquid will firm into a jelly-like texture.
 However, this method cannot be popular in our daily life as it is quite time-consuming.
 In order to simplify the process, there are popular canned grass jelly and powdered grass jelly.

-Grass jelly grows wild in tropical Taiwan, but here in Northern California, I am having a hard time (hit and miss) germinating the seeds.
-I am still not quite clear what triggers the germination but only know it will happen when the daylight length, season, temperature, location...etc are harmonious.
-Keeping germinated grass jelly alive through winter is another task.
-No to mention the grass jelly plants grow EXTREMELY slow even for a green thumb gardener like myself.
-Since it does not look promising that I will ever be able to grow enough and harvest my very own grass jelly, so I do it a quicker and lazier way - instant grass jelly powder!
-If you have an unquenchable sweet tooth like mine, maybe give the instant grass jelly powder a try.
+Mesona Chinensis, the key to grass jelly, grows as a wild plant in tropical Taiwan.
+Though here in Northern California, I am having a hard time (hit and miss) germinating the seeds.
+I am still not quite clear what triggers the germination, but do know it will happen when the daylight length, season, temperature, location...etc are harmonious.
+Keeping germinated grass jelly alive through winter is another hard task.
+Not to mention that these plants grow extremely slow, even for a green thumb gardener (like myself).
+Since it does not look promising that I will ever be able to grow enough and harvest my very own grass jelly, I do it a quicker (and lazier) way - instant grass jelly powder!
+If you have an unquenchable sweet tooth like mine, you should give the instant jelly powder a try!